Defiant Toddler: Causes And Tips To Deal With Them

 • Speaking of revenge or being vindictive

 A chronic display of red flags may indicate underlying behavioral issues, such as oppositional defiant disorder (ODD).
 There is no single reason why a child might develop ODD.
 It may take several assessments by a pediatric behavioral specialist to accurately determine the presence of ODD in a toddler.
 Therefore, do not panic if your child shows any of the signs.
-In most cases, it is likely to be a temporary behavior and could be resolved through appropriate interventions.
+In most cases, it is likely to be a temporary behavior that can be resolved through appropriate interventions.
+Early intervention is essential, and addressing it sooner rather than later can help prevent future behavioral issues.

 protip_icon Did you know?